rozmar1n/Sber-tensor-compilers/lecture_hw_1/README.md

 Result: ACCEPT
 ```

-## 8. Assignment Constraints
+## 9. Assignment Constraints

 - Flex is used only for tokenization.
 - Bison and other parser generators are not used.
-- The SLR ACTION/GOTO table is defined manually.
+- The SLR ACTION/GOTO table is maintained manually in CSV and embedded at build time.